Stem Cell Signaling OA Knee Pain Overview

-Stem Cell Therapy OA Knee Pain: Case example
+Stem Cell Signaling OA Knee Pain: Case example

 William is a 66 year old man who presented to our clinic with knee pain of 9 years duration.
 For the first 5 years of his knee pain, William managed the condition with Ibuprofen and was able to complete his day to day activities.
 After approximately five years, the pain became more severe and Ibuprofen was no longer minimizing his pain.
 At this point in time, William presented to his primary care family medicine doctor.
 His doctor ordered an x-ray and diagnosed him with osteoarthritis (OA).
 William then received a cortisone injection into his right knee, as it was the more painful side.